 The stub resolver sends a recursive query message (with the required domain name in the QUESTION section of the query) (2) to the resolver.
 A recursive query simply requests the resolver to find the complete answer.
 A stub resolver only ever sends recursive queries and always needs the service of a resolver.
 The response to a recursive query can be:

-- 1. The answer to the user's QUESTION in the ANSWER section of the query response. - 2.
-An error (such as NXDOMAIN the name does not exist).
+1. The answer to the user's QUESTION in the ANSWER section of the query response.